 In order to deliver the MSGin5G message to an MSGin5G UE, the MSGin5G Server shall send the MSGin5G message in an new CoAP message according to procedures specified in IETF RFC 7252 [5] via MSGin5G-1 reference point.
 The sending of the CoAP message shall follow the procedures below:

-a) The MSGin5G Server shall set the "T" field in the CoAP header to 0 if delivery status report from the recipient is requested, i.e. indicates that this message is the type of Confirmable, to ensure the application layer delivery status report.
+a) the MSGin5G Server shall set the "T" field in the CoAP header to 0 if delivery status report from the recipient is requested, i.e. indicate that this message is the type of Confirmable, to ensure the application layer delivery status report;

-b) The MSGin5G Server shall set the CoAP Content-Format to "50", i.e. application/json.
+b) the MSGin5G Server shall set the CoAP Content-Format to "50", i.e. application/json;

-c) The MSGin5G Server shall remove any "Priority type" element, "Store and forward flag" and related "Store and forward parameters" elements from the CoAP payload of the received message.
-If "Message is segmented" and related elements is included in the received message, the MSGin5G Server shall handle the message as specified in clause 6.5.3.
+c) the MSGin5G Server shall remove any "Priority type" element, "Store and forward flag" and related "Store and forward parameters" elements from the CoAP payload of the received message.
+If "Message is segmented" and related elements is included in the received message, the MSGin5G Server shall handle the message as specified in clause 6.5.3;

-d) The MSGin5G Server shall determine the communication model of the message by checking the recipient of the message as specified in clause 6.4.1.2.1 and generate the new CoAP message:
+d) the MSGin5G Server shall determine the communication model of the message by checking the recipient of the message as specified in clause 6.4.1.2.1 and generate the new CoAP message:

 1) if the Service ID of the recipient points to an MSGin5G Client, the MSGin5G Server: